 However, like all software implementations, they should be planned correctly from the outset.
-Ensuring that you understand how they will integrate with your internal processes and tools should be established from the beginning.
+Understanding how they will integrate with your internal processes and tools should be something that is ensured and established from the beginning.

 11. Plan Your Deployment Logistics

-Our final section involves the most often overlooked item that is planning the ‘how’ of your deployment logistics.
+Our final section involves the action that is most often overlooked: planning the ‘how’ of your deployment logistics.
 It is amazing how many projects will set off with a scope that is physically not achievable.
+For example:

 It is a great concept to think that suppliers can just throw people into a project at a moments notice, but that is not often a reality.
-Suppliers can only offer benefits like fixed price deployment if they can guarantee volumes and timeframes which enables them to build their resource plan and ultimately make money.
-No supplier wants to be left with resources on-site that are not at full capacity.
-If you are running the project internally, under-utilised resources are a budget killer.
+Suppliers can only offer benefits like fixed-price deployment if they can guarantee volumes and time frames that enable them to build their resource plan and ultimately make money.
+No supplier wants to be left with resources onsite that are not at full capacity.
+If you are running the project internally, under-utilized resources are a budget killer.